-If you want to learn how to do a single-handle bathroom faucet and drain replacement, this video is for you.
+If you want to learn how to do a single-handle bathroom faucet replacement, this video is for you.
 We will walk through the easy step-by-step process of replacing a bathroom sink faucet and drain for beginners.

-If you want to learn how to do a single-handle bathroom faucet and drain replacement, this tutorial is for you.
+If you want to learn how to do a single-handle bathroom faucet replacement, this tutorial is for you.
 We will walk through the easy step-by-step process of replacing a bathroom sink faucet and drain for beginners.

 Table of Contents

 We decided to replace the faucet in our master bathroom due to hard water stains.
 When we remodeled this bathroom, we chose a waterfall-style faucet which looked great but showed a lot of hard water stains and was difficult to clean.
-Here are the complete design plans in case you are redoing your bathroom, too!
+Here are the complete design plans if you are redoing your bathroom, too!

 We only had this faucet for a couple of months before we began noticing the stains, so if your local water has any hard water in it, you might want to stay away from the waterfall style of faucet.